-q) Measurement of earnings before interest, tax and depreciation (EBIDT)
+s) Measurement of earnings before interest and tax (EBIT)

-As permitted by schedule III of the Companies Act, 2013, the Company has elected to present earnings before interest, tax and depreciation (EBIDT) as a separate line item on the face of the statement of profit and loss.
-The Company measures EBIDT on the basis of profit/(loss) from continuing operations.
-In its measurement, the Company has not included the depreciation expenses, finance cost, tax expense and other income.
+As permitted by schedule III of the Companies Act, 2013, the Company has elected to present earnings before interest and tax (EBIT) as a separate line item on the face of the statement of profit and loss.
+The Company measures EBIT on the basis of profit/(loss) from continuing operations.
+In its measurement, the Company has not included the finance cost, tax expense and other income.